topicuskeyhub/aws-keyhub/README.md

 Please verify that you can successfully login to the AWS console in your browser before using this tool.

 ### Migrating from v1 to v2
-There is no migration path as in you have to install and configure aws-keyhub again.
+There is no migration path so you only have to install and configure aws-keyhub again.
 Any previous configuration is not persisted.
 We recommend you remove the old v1 configuration files by deleting the following files and directories:
 ```
 ~/.aws-keyhub/config.json
 ~/.aws-keyhub/puppeteer_profile